joaoflf/tiny-decoder-transformer/README.md

 3. **Test Different Activation Functions**: Evaluate the impact of different activation functions, such as Swish and GELU, on the model's performance.

-4. **Implement Flash Attention**: Incorporate the Flash Attention mechanism to reduce the computational complexity of transformers.
-For more details about Flash Attention, refer to this [published paper](<insert_paper_link>).

-5. **Explore Layer Normalization Techniques**: Experiment with different layer normalization techniques like Post-LN and Pre-LN.
+4. **Implement Fixed Sparse Attention**: Explore the concept of fixed sparse attention as described in [Generating Long Sequences with Sparse Transformers](https://arxiv.org/pdf/1904.10509.pdf)

-6. **Try Alternative Attention Mechanisms**: Implement and test attention mechanisms, such as Linformer and LongFormer, aimed at reducing computational complexity.
+5. **Try Alternative Attention Mechanisms**: Implement and test attention mechanisms, such as Linformer and LongFormer, aimed at reducing computational complexity.

-7. **Apply Pruning Techniques**: Investigate various pruning techniques to create a leaner model without compromising performance.
+6. **Apply Pruning Techniques**: Investigate various pruning techniques to create a leaner model without compromising performance.

-8. **Experiment with Model Distillation**: Use distillation techniques to develop smaller and more efficient models.
+7. **Experiment with Model Distillation**: Use distillation techniques to develop smaller and more efficient models.

-9. **Implement Dynamic Depth**: Introduce dynamic depth to customize the network depth for each input to potentially enhance efficiency.
+8. **Implement Dynamic Depth**: Introduce dynamic depth to customize the network depth for each input to potentially enhance efficiency.

 ## 📜 License